Sándor Déki Lakatos–Gypsy Song

 I remember the first time I met him.
 A beautiful September Sunday in Central Park, September 4th, the day after his birthday.
 We were both riding bicycles when in one second our paths converged and our bikes met head on.

 “What a beautiful day,” he said.
-His blue eyes sparkled deeper than the blue sky surrounding me.
-He followed me.
-We biked together, we chatted, we laughed.
+His blue eyes sparkled deeper than the blue sky.
+He asked if he can bike with me?
+We chatted, we laughed, we biked around and around Central Park, not wanting to stop.

 “Are you French or Swiss?”
 I asked, hearing his accent.
 I had just spent a year abroad studying in France.
 “Quel est votre nom?”